thehapax/bitshares.foundation/_announcements/2017-10-18-bbf-elected-as-spokesperson.md

 layout: announcement
 ---

-Yesterday, the BTS holders have voted in favor of the worker proposal [201710-spokesperson](http://www.bitshares.foundation/workers/2017-10-spokesperson) that was submitted by the BitShares Blockchain Foundation.
+On Oct.
+17th, the BTS holders have voted in favor of the worker proposal [201710-spokesperson](http://www.bitshares.foundation/workers/2017-10-spokesperson) that was submitted by the BitShares Blockchain Foundation.
 The worker proposal arose in response to the turmoil around BitShares last week.